 A popular acronym buzzing around education and getting national attention is STEM, which stands for Science, Technology, Engineering, and Math.
 So what exactly is STEM and why is it in the spotlight?
+Follow this link for up-to-date information going on with STEM in the classroom.

 STEM education is a cross-curricular approach to teaching and learning that integrates the content and practices of science, technology, engineering, and mathematics.
 Critical thinking, problem-solving, inquiry, collaboration, and creativity are all key components of effective STEM education.